Urban Oasis in Monsignor McGolrick Park

 |Project Location:||Monsignor McGolrick Park|

 In 2014, through a competitive process, NYC Audubon, an urban chapter of the National Audubon Society, received a $24,871 grant from GCEF (and provided $25,636 in matching funds) to create an “Urban Oasis” in Monsignor McGolrick Park.
-The Urban Oasis project entailed creating a one-quarter acre native plant garden in the southeast corner of the park by planting native species (including wildflowers, which provide food and shelter for migratory birds), inventorying birds before planting, and engaging volunteers to plant the garden.
+The Urban Oasis project entailed creating a new, ¼-acre garden in the southeast corner of the park by planting native species (including wildflowers, which provide food and shelter for migratory birds).
+The project engaged volunteers to plant the garden and inventoried the park’s bird species.
 The project also sought to build a community of Greenpoint residents committed to the environmental stewardship and maintenance of McGolrick Park.

 Above: Photos #3-5 by Debra Kriensky.
 Photo #7 by Marcy Boyle.

-- Managed 57 volunteers who assisted with planting, weeding, watering and maintenance of the garden for a total of 379 volunteer hours
+- Managed 57 volunteers who assisted with planting, weeding, watering, and maintenance of the garden, accumulating over 379 volunteer hours

 - Documented 17 different bird species in the park